MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/manage-smb-dialects.md

 ## SMB client

-You can configure the dialects available to your SMB client, by following these steps:
+You can configure the dialects available to your SMB client (that is, for outbound connections), by following these steps:

 # [PowerShell](#tab/powershell)